goldinvo/goldinvo.github.io/src/content/cooking/beverages/tea/kombucha.md

 ---
-grade: A
+title: Kombucha
+description: A fizzy, sweet and sour, fermented tea drink.
 images:
 - '@assets/recipes-kombucha.jpeg'
-title: Kombucha
+grade: E
 ---
-For half gallon:
+For a half gallon brewing jar:
-- tea, green or black
+- Black tea bags, or loose leaf tea.
-- 6 cups water
+- Water
 - 1/2 cup sugar
-- About a cup starter, and pellicle from previous brew (first fermentation)
+- About 1 cup of culture ("SCOBY") from the previous brew, or from store-bought unflavored kombucha (use more).
+Optionally keep the pellicle as well.
 - **Bottling:** juice, chopped/blended fruit (may need to strain), ginger, herbs, spices, etc. Sugar content boosts carbonation.

-Brew strong tea using half of the water, dissolve sugar, add rest of water and let cool to room temp.
-Add to jar with starting culture and pellicle.
-Ferment, covered but still breathable (e.g. coffee filter), for 7-14 days at warm room temp (taste to determine when its done).
+Brew strong tea using only a portion of the water needed to fill the brewing vessel.
+Dissolve sugar while still hot, and let cool to room temp, adding the rest of the cold water to speed things up if needed.

+Add to the jar with the starting culture and pellicle, and top up with more water if necessary.
+Cover with something breathable (e.g. a coffee filter) and ferment for 7-14 days at a warm room temp.
+Taste to determine when it's done.

-Distribute into bottles with any additions and seal, fermenting for 2-7 days while watching the bubbles in the bottle.
+To bottle, add any flavorings or additions to the bottom of each bottle and siphon/pour the kombucha into each up to the top, leaving a small amount of headspace.
+Seal with an airtight cap and ferment for 2-7 days while watching the bubbles in the bottle.
 Refrigerate when proper carbonation is reached.